 Most scholars refer to the text as Targum Pseudo-Jonathan.
 This targum also includes Aggadic material (non legal or narrative material, as parables, maxims, or anecdotes) collected from various sources as late as the Midrash Rabbah and the Talmud.
 It is a combination of a commentary and a translation.
 In the translation portions, it often agrees with the Targum Onkelos.
 The date of its composition is disputed.
 It cannot have been completed before the 633 CE Arabic conquest as it refers to Mohammad’s wife Fatimah, but might have been initially composed in the 4th Century CE.
 However, some scholars date it in the 14th Century (which would make this document contemporary with the Golden Haggadah).

 The Book of Isaiah is the first of the latter Prophets in the Hebrew Bible.
 It was written circa 8th-7th century BCE and is the work of Isaiah ben Amoz.
 The book is a prophetic vision mixed with historical discussion about the destiny of the Jews, Jerusalem, and Judea prior, during, and after the Babylonian exile.
-Many of the book’s passages such 9:5 formed the foundation of messianism and eschatology in many Judeo-Christianmovements.
+Many of the book’s passages such 9:5 formed the foundation of messianism and eschatology in several Judeo-Christianmovements.

 Outside of the Masoretic version of the Hebrew bible, there are several versions of the book of Isaiah.
 One of the more interesting ones is the Great Isaiah Scroll (pictured above).
 This document is one of the seven Dead Sea Scrolls discovered in 1947 near the ruins of Qumran, Masada, Wadi Murabba’at, Nahal Hever, and Nahal Tze’elim in the Judean desert in Israel.
 The scroll contains some minor variations from the Masoretic version, but Its 54 columns contain all of the 66 chapters of the version found in the Hebrew Bible.
 The Great Isaiah Scroll is dated to circa 125 BCE.